The Summer Transition Plan:

 Use or adapt the tools that work for your child

 Check your ‘toolbox’- what works for your child?
 Consider a visual schedule, calendar, checklist, social stories, timer, or mobile apps.
-Use or adapt these tools for the summer activities.
+Use or adapt these tools for summer activities.
 Every child is different (e.g. a highly anxious child may use the tools differently).
 Consult your autism service provider for an individualized approach for your child.

 Consider internal and external motivation

 What motivates your child?
 What do they like?
-They may need an external motivator such as a reward or token system (what works for them) to increase successes in new activities and unfamiliar environments.
+They may need an external motivator such as a reward or token system (what works for them) to increase success in new activities and unfamiliar environments.

 Rehearse new activities and expose them to new things